The Pushcart War: Pea-Shooter Campaign

 The Three secretly declare war on the pushcarts, calling them obsolete; truck company-funded newspapers began to run editorials calling pushcarts a menace to the streets, poorly constructed and unsanitary.
-Truck drivers are given carte blanche to harass pushcart vendors, and the dramatic increase in pushcart "accidents" allow The Three to claim that pushcarts are the real cause of the traffic.
+Truck drivers are given carte blanche to harass pushcart vendors, and the dramatic increase in pushcart "accidents" allows The Three to claim that pushcarts are the real cause of the traffic.
 Initially, the outlook is bad for the peddlers because the trucking companies have the newspapers and Mayor Emmett P. Cudd on their side.
 Beset by truck-related "accidental" incidents, damaged carts, and injured fellows, the pushcart peddlers realize they need to fight back.
 Their response is the Pea-Shooter Campaign, which aims to flatten truck tires using pea shooters with pins in the peas so that everyone can see the trucks are the cause of the traffic problems.

 The peddlers start their campaign on the morning of March 23; within five minutes, 97 trucks are disabled with flat tires.
 By mid-afternoon, traffic has ground to a standstill.
 One peddler, Harry the Hot Dog, is so proficient that he has caused 23 flat tires just that morning; another, General Anna, despairs of her poor aim and begins placing pins by hand.
 Six days after the start of the campaign, traffic begins to move briskly again as more trucks are disabled and taken off the streets.
 Three days after that, another peddler, Frank the Flower, is arrested while shooting a tire; under interrogation, he falsely confesses that he shot all 18,991 of the truck tires (to date), counting by thousands in the style of The Brave Little Tailor, to prevent other peddlers from being arrested.
-After his arrest, the peddlers give up the Pea-Shooter Campaign.
+After his arrest, the peddlers gave up the Pea-Shooter Campaign.

 But soon, inspired by Frank's arrest, children join in the sabotage of truck tires.
 As there are far more children than pushcart peddlers, even more trucks are disabled.
 In response, Mayor Cudd imposes a Tacks Tax to discourage the purchase of tacks, but the unpopular tax is promptly repealed under federal pressure; with that option taken away, the Mayor then shuts down all dried pea distribution.
 During a raid on Posey's Peas, the Police Chief notices an invoice to celebrity film star Wenda Gambling for a ton of peas; because they were delivered to Maxie Hammerman's shop, who he knows is the Pushcart King, the Chief arrests Hammerman.